gregtour/minimal-compiler/README.md

 That is the current goal.
 The intended platforms are both 64-bit versions of Windows and Linux, with potential support for 32-bit environments as well.

+####Goals

+Support strongly typed, static first class functions with up and downward Funargs.

+Maintain a comprehensible stack and memory model.

+Be Turing complete.

+Exist on a level parallel with C.

 ####Links

 http://www.animats.com/papers/languages/safearraysforc43.pdf